eimaj/gridsome-markdown-blog/blog/2019-06-30--netlify-ftw.md

 1. Log into Netlify,
 2. Select/connect to your git provider,
 3. Select the repo you would like to deploy,
-4. Select what branch I would like to be deployed,
+4. Select what branch you would like to be deployed,
 5. Specify the build command (i.e. `npm run build`),
 6. Specify the build directory (i.e. `dist`),
 7. Click the 'Deploy site' button.